 Master of Science in Pharmaceutical Sciences

 The Masters of Science (M.S.) in Pharmaceutical Sciences Degree Program is offered to students who demonstrate exceptional scholarly activity through achievement in academics and original thesis research or non-thesis project in an area of the pharmaceutical sciences.
-The program is flexible enough to accommodate individuals of varied educational backgrounds.
-The time required for completion of the program is two years.
-The program is offered with two options, a) a thesis option b) a non-thesis project option.
-A student who opts for Thesis Research must be in residence at all times including at the time of completion of the Thesis.
-Students who opt for the Non-Thesis Project option may choose to take listed courses online, but it must be synchronous.
-Students who opt for the Thesis Research option must take courses in-person only.
+The two-year program is flexible enough to accommodate individuals of varied educational backgrounds.

 The Masters in Pharmaceutical Sciences (M.S.) degree is granted to students who demonstrate exceptional scholarly activity through achievement in academics and original research in an area of the pharmaceutical sciences.
 The specific goals of this graduate program include: